Discover the True Value of Your Books

 First editions, signed copies, and rare imprints transform ordinary-looking books into valuable collectibles.
 Value Identifier's AI reads titles, publishers, edition statements, and dust jacket details to identify and price books across every genre and era.

-Download Value Identifier on the App Store
+Download Value Identifier on the App StoreGet Value Identifier on Google Play

 Books - AI value identification and appraisal with Value Identifier

 The difference between a first edition first printing and a later reprint can be thousands of dollars, yet both may look nearly identical on a shelf.
-Dust jacket presence, condition, and completeness are equally critical—a first edition without its jacket can be worth a tenth of a jacketed copy.
+Dust jacket presence, condition, and completeness are equally critical.
+A first edition without its jacket can be worth a tenth of a jacketed copy.
 Signed books, association copies, and books with interesting provenance all carry premiums that casual sellers frequently miss.
 Value Identifier helps you identify these value markers before pricing or listing.

 1